point85/caliper/README.md

  * `/src/ui/java` - java source files for JPA persistency and JavaFX 8 user interface for the application
  * `/src/ui/resources` - images and XML files for for JPA persistency
  * `/database` - SQL script files for table and index generation

-When Caliper is built with Maven, the javadoc and jar files for the base library are in the 'target' folder.

 ## JSR 363
 JSR 363 "proposes to establish safe and useful methods for modeling physical quantities" (https://java.net/downloads/unitsofmeasurement/JSR363Specification_EDR.pdf).
 Caliper shares many of the underlying aspects of JSR 363.
 In particular: